-We continue to work with our providers to maintain the target number of NHS Health Checks but also to reach out to higher risk residents.
-We await the results of the Health Beliefs research of residents that was commissioned to provide greater insight into how we can best motivate residents to receive a check.
-This is expected at the end of September.
+We continue to work with our providers to maintain the target number of NHS Health Checks but also to reach out to higher risk residents which will be informed by the findings from the Health Belief research.

 This measure is an estimate of physical inactivity amongst adults aged 16 or older, and derives from a nationwide survey (the 'Active Lives Survey') conducted and reported annually by Sports England.